16 Surprising Things Rapid City, South Dakota Is Known For

-1. Bronze Replicas of Past American Presidents
+1. Bronze Statues of American Presidents

 2. Seven Quirky Dinosaurs